-We know our patients have questions about the availability, safety and effectiveness of COVID-19 vaccines.
-Here is the latest information available.
+We know our patients have questions about COVID-19 vaccines.
+Find answers here.

 COVID-19 Vaccine FAQs